-A Direct Thermal Oxidizer, or non-recuperative thermal oxidizer, is a very basic in design, with the main components consisting of a burner and a combustion (retention) chamber.
-Commonly referred to as afterburners, incinerators, or direct fired thermal oxidizers, our line of QUADRANT-NR Thermal Oxidizers routinely exceed all regulatory requirements.
+A Direct Fired Thermal Oxidizer (DFTO), or non-recuperative thermal oxidizer, is very basic in design, with the main components consisting of a burner and a combustion (retention) chamber.
+Commonly referred to as afterburners, incinerators, or direct fired thermal oxidizers, our Thermal Oxidizer routinely exceeds all regulatory requirements.

 Non-recuperative thermal oxidizers are used on applications where primary air to air heat exchangers are not necessary.
 Special applications that have very high solvent concentration levels, low air volumes, high energy demand or secondary heat recovery needs, among others can benefit from our QUADRANT NR-Thermal Oxidizers.